Corporate Cards

 Open-loop fleet cards

-BMO Fleet Card: BMO offers the Mastercard Corporate Fleet Card that can be used everywhere, including Mastercard ATMs.
+• BMO Fleet Card: Can be used everywhere, including Mastercard ATMs.
 Offers spend controls and reporting.

 Corporate cards for vehicle expenses from modern business finance providers

-Float: Flexible open-loop corporate card solutions, including fuel cards for small businesses in Canada.
-Provides built-in expense management and spend limit features and offers 7% total average savings.
+• Float: Flexible open-loop corporate card solutions, including fuel cards for small businesses in Canada.
+Provides built-in expense management and spend limit features, with an average 7% savings.
 Built for Canadian businesses.

-Loop: General-use corporate card with no FX fees.
+• Loop: General-use corporate card with no FX fees.
 Offers points rewards on purchases.
-Expense management through a single pane of glass.

 What to keep in mind when choosing a fleet card

-Fuel cards should give you tools to track fuel efficiency and maintenance costs to better understand TCO so you can invest wisely in new vehicles moving forward.
+• Tracking and data analysis: Fuel cards should provide tools to monitor fuel efficiency and maintenance costs.
+This way, you can better understand TCO and invest wisely in new vehicles moving forward.

-Fleet cards that integrate seamlessly with your tax and accounting or business intelligence software make it easy to stay compliant and measure success.
+• Tech stack integrations: Fleet cards that seamlessly integrate with your tax and accounting or business intelligence software make it easy to stay compliant and measure success.

-Bear in mind that some cards require you to buy a certain volume of fuel each month to qualify for benefits like discounts and rebates.
-If fuel purchases aren’t a major cost for your business, choosing a general-use corporate card allows you to have the same level of control over employee purchasing, without limitations around what types of expenses they can pay for with their card.
+Bear in mind that some cards require you to buy a minimum volume of fuel each month to qualify for benefits like discounts and rebates.
+If fuel purchases aren’t a major cost for your business, choosing a general-use corporate card allows you to have the same level of control over employee purchasing without limitations around what types of expenses they can pay for with their card.

 How to apply for fleet cards

-Unlike business credit cards, many fleet cards on the market are provided by fuel retailers or corporate card providers, not traditional financial institutions.
+Unlike business credit cards, many fleet cards on the market are issued by fuel retailers or corporate card providers, rather than traditional financial institutions.
 If you’ve looked into how to get a business credit card before, you might be wondering, what is a fleet card application process like?

 You’re in luck.
 Applying for a fleet card is typically quick and easy.
 Here’s how.